geudde/attic-chest/pages/04.season-3/14.meeting-35/17.linnets/docs.md

 The morning sun had drank the dew,
 Sweet flow’rs perfum’d the air;
-A Linnet tow’rd the shrubbery flew
+A linnet tow’rd the shrubbery flew
 To meet her lover there.

 Why comes he not the day so fair!
-To meet his destin’d Bride?
+To meet his destin’d bride?
 Whose fluttering bosom heaves with care,
 Lest dangers should betide.

 Her loudest, softest, note she tries,
-From Pinetrees highest spray;
+From pinetrees highest spray;
-No Flapsy o’er the pasture flies;
+No flapsy o’er the pasture flies;
 Or answers to her lay.

-Ah! cruel was the Urchin’s aim,
+Ah! cruel was the urchin’s aim,
 That stopp’d the warbler’s breath;
 Too soon malignant fate it came,
 And hurl’d the stone of death.